juju4/incident-response-docs/docs/oncall/being_oncall.md

 * Always consider covering an hour or so of someone else's on-call time if they request it and you are able.
 We all have lives which might get in the way of on-call time, and one day it might be you who needs to swap their on-call time in order to have a night out with your friend from out of town.

 * If an issue comes up during your on-call shift for which you got paged, you are responsible for resolving it.
 Even if it takes 3 hours and there's only 1 hour left of your shift.
 You can hand over to the next on-call if they agree, but you should never assume that's possible.

+* If reaching someone outside of paging system and not available, always leave a message (text preferred to voice as easier to check even during meetings).